 At Happy Hound Dog Resorts we have grown a lot since we opened in the spring of 2014.
-The dog owners of Riverside, Avondale and Ortega have welcomed us with their 4-legged loved ones.
+The dog owners of Jacksonville have welcomed us with their 4-legged loved ones.
 When you first start out, you become a solution for people who have all kinds of dogs.
-We have learned a lot about different breeds, and their owners.
+Our staff have learned a lot about different breeds, and their owners.
 We had a review made about us that featured a high energy dog and its owner.
-We felt that the owner was not being truthful, and responded.
+The owner was not being truthful, and responded.
 Here is more information about High Energy Dogs and why you need to be aware, and what we are doing about these types of dogs at Happy Hound Dog Resorts.

 Dog daycare is designed so that it provides an outlet for dogs that would otherwise stay at home and do nothing all day long.
 Dogs were not bred to sit at home and become part of the furniture.
 Dogs are animals and they want to engage with their owners and seek out anything that moves, protect their masters and their loved ones.
 They are unique creatures on this planet.
 We have seen our share of high energy dogs and have changed our policies.
 For instance, all dogs now should be fixed after 7 months of age, to enter our facility.

 This means that all dogs should be spayed or neutered before they can enter our facility.
 This helps us control a high energy dog, especially the males.
 Those intact males that are 1, 2 or older have so much testosterone, their owners have no idea how to control them, other than buying pinch collars or chains.
 Its depressing.
 We hope that we can encourage our vet partners to understand that dogs that are intact after 7 months are too high energy for our facilities.
 We have modified our policy in 2018 to accept not fixed dogs on a case by case basis.
 A great article on Dog Daycare.